 Huawei says impact of US trade restrictions less than feared

-HONG KONG: Chinese smartphone maker Huawei Technologies said on Friday (Aug 23) its business has been less impacted by US trade restrictions than the company had initially feared and it is "fully prepared" to live and work with US sanctions.
+HONG KONG: Chinese smartphone maker Huawei Technologies said on Friday its business has been less impacted by U.S. trade restrictions than the company had initially feared and it is "fully prepared" to live and work with U.S. sanctions.

 "It seems it's going to be a little less than that.
 But you have to wait till our results in March," Eric Xu, Huawei's deputy chairman, said at a news conference to introduce new artificial intelligence chips at its headquarters in Shenzhen.